Nenadsavkic/FIFA-World-Cup-2019-Womens/README.md

 Note that the import can be performed more than once, so it is necessary to do functionality for both import and eventual data updates.

-Based on the imported data, create a functionality that will return the ion with the following data and in the same format: http://worldcup.sfg.io/matches but sorted by temperature (warmest to coldest).
+Based on the imported data, create a functionality that will return the JSON with the following data and in the same format: http://worldcup.sfg.io/matches but sorted by temperature (warmest to coldest).

-Based on the imported data, create a functionality that will return json with the following data and u in the same format: http://worldcup.sfg.io/teams/results
+Based on the imported data, create a functionality that will return JSON with the following data and in the same format: http://worldcup.sfg.io/teams/results

 Pay attention to scalability - a significant increase in the amount of data (million times), adding